nickolat/LLMRec_reproducibility/README.md

 2. Processing of the dataset via Ducho/demos/demo_recsys/prepare_dataset.py with name='Digital_Music'
 and the meta dataset including also 'title' (two checks on its value should be added: NaN values or values with a string length = 0 are not allowed)

-The already processed dataset is available at: ... (path: data/Amazon)
+The already processed dataset is available at the Google Drive link above (path: ./data/Amazon)

 <h2> Usage </h2>